sourcenetwork/defradb/docs/website/references/cli/defradb_client_collection_create.md

 ### Synopsis

 Create a new document.

+Options:
+    -i, --identity
+        Marks the document as private and set the identity as the owner.
+The access to the document and permissions are controlled by ACP (Access Control Policy).

+	-e, --encrypt
+		Encrypt flag specified if the document needs to be encrypted.
+If set DefraDB will generate a symmetric key for encryption using AES-GCM.

 Example: create from string:
   defradb client collection create --name User '{ "name": "Bob" }'